nodejs/node/doc/api/cluster.md

 This function will kill the worker.
 In the master, it does this by disconnecting the `worker.process`, and once disconnected, killing with `signal`.
-In the worker, it does it by killing the process with the given `signal`.
+In the worker, it does it by killing the process with `signal`.

 The `kill()` function kills the worker process without waiting for a graceful disconnect, it have the same behavior of `worker.process.kill()`.

-This method is aliased as `worker.destroy()` for backward compatibility.
+This method is aliased as `worker.destroy()` for backwards compatibility.

 In a worker, `process.kill()` exists, but it is not this function;
 it is [`kill()`][].